heartcombo/devise/README.md

 rails generate devise MODEL
 ```

 Replace MODEL with the class name used for the application’s users (it’s frequently `User` but could also be `Admin`).
-This will create a model (if one does not exist) and configure it with default Devise modules.
+This will create a model (if one does not exist) and configure it with the default Devise modules.
 The generator also configures your `config/routes.rb` file to point to the Devise controller.

 Next, check the MODEL for any additional configuration options you might want to add, such as confirmable or lockable.
 If you add an option, be sure to inspect the migration file (created by the generator if your ORM supports them) and uncomment the appropriate section.
 For example, if you add the confirmable option in the model, you'll need to uncomment the Confirmable section in the migration.
 Then run `rake db:migrate`